 Stoke City Football Club, Clayton Wood, Rosetree Avenue, Trent Vale, Stoke-on-Trent, ST4 6NL

-STOKE CITY set out their intention to figure prominently in a world-class Academy system when they unveiled plans to develop additional facilities at their state-of-the-art Training Ground at Clayton Wood in 2012.
+STOKE CITY set out intentions to figure prominently in a world-class Academy system when plans were unveiled to develop additional facilities at Clayton Wood in 2012.

-The Club's prospects of nurturing home grown talent and attracting the best young players had been significantly enhanced by the creation of the impressive new Training Ground complex at an initial cost of £7 million.
+The Club's prospects of nurturing home grown talent and attracting the best young players were significantly enhanced by the creation of the impressive training ground complex at an initial cost of around £7,000,000 million.

 As well as providing the First Team squad with the very best facilities, the Club's Academy is based at Clayton Wood and is also benefiting from a significant amount of other work undertaken to maximise use of the site.

 The first phase was completed for the start of the 2010/11 season with the two-storey, 1,800 sq metre building featuring nine changing rooms, a gymnasium, hydrotherapy suite, medical facilities, dining area and administrative offices.

 Therefore, it provides the Academy scholars with the very best environment in which they can develop their football talents.

 A considerable amount of work has also gone into the development of the Academy pitches at Clayton Wood, while Phase Two of the development has involved the installation of floodlights on two pitches and a synthetic pitch.

 The additional facilities will be created over a phased development programme which is likely to run for three years until completion.

 The first phase of the work was the expansion of the existing building to create changing rooms, offices for coaches, medical, education and sports science staff, a treatment room, classrooms and facilities for parents as well.